Everything You Need To Know About The 2024 Met Gala

 Though the specific details on how to watch the Met Gala red carpet in 2024 are yet to be released, it’s usually easiest to view via Vogue’s digital channels.
 Last year, the carpet was live-streamed on the Vogue website, and on the brand’s Instagram, TikTok, and Twitter pages.

-For a curated view of the red carpet, you can also visit the Refinery29 homepage and Instagram, as we’ll be live posting the best looks from the day.
+For a curated view of the red carpet, you can also visit the Refinery29 Instagram, as we’ll be live posting the best looks from the day.